achakravarty/next-typescript-template/README.md

 - **Lint**: Automatically runs ESLint to check code quality
 - **TypeCheck**: Verifies TypeScript types
 - **Build**: Ensures the project builds successfully
-- **Format**: Automatically formats code with Prettier on push to main

 All tasks are visualized in a matrix in the GitHub Actions UI, making it easy to see which tasks passed or failed.